 Times have changed, however, and an increasing number of people of all ages are using their free time for digital entertainment.

 Video games have existed for nearly 70 years, and their popularity increases every year.
 Today, this global industry is worth over $100 billion dollars.
-Every hour of game play is an hour not spent outdoors.
-The world of computer screens and consoles force our eyes to overcome different challenges than being in nature.
-With these new challenges comes new hazards to our eyesight, as well as some surprising benefits.
+Every hour of gameplay is an hour not spent outdoors.
+The world of computer screens and consoles forces our eyes to overcome different challenges than being in nature.
+With these new challenges come new hazards to our eyesight, as well as some surprising benefits.

 So what effects can this increasingly popular hobby have on the eyesight of its devotees?
 The answer may surprise you.

 Most video games require a lengthy time commitment to finish any particular game, thus forcing the player to stay focused on the screen during their playtime.
 This can lead to the same issues caused by long-term television watching, including headaches, blurred vision, and even nearsightedness if frequent breaks aren’t taken to relax your eyes.

 Prolonged bouts of video gaming can also cause symptoms very similar to Computer Vision Syndrome, or CVS.
 Computer Vision Syndrome, as the name suggests, is caused by staring at a computer screen for an extended period of time without any significant breaks.
-CVS, and the similar symptoms related to video games, can include blurry vision, eye irritation and light sensitivity, not to mention neck and shoulder pain.
+CVS, and similar symptoms related to video games, can include blurry vision, eye irritation, and light sensitivity, not to mention neck and shoulder pain.

 Many of these problems are caused by the way computers and televisions draw images on their screens using pixels.
 The neck and shoulder pain comes on due to improper positioning of the computer monitor or television.